CaptainDario/RPI-Zero-MagicMirror/README.md

 ## Installing Modules

 ### Turn on and off the mirror with the PIR-sensor:
+I used pin 23 for the relay and pin 22 for the IR-sensor (BCM layout).

  * [1st option](https://github.com/paviro/MMM-PIR-Sensor) (Did not get this working)
  * [2nd option](https://github.com/mboskamp/MMM-PIR) (setup as described in the link and used the 'toggle_relay.py' as callback script)
    * I had to follow [this suggestion](https://github.com/mboskamp/MMM-PIR/issues/10#issuecomment-519239401) to turn hdmi off/on: